Nike is one of the most trusted sportswear brands worldwide — but many people still ask a very practical question:

 Because Nike is multi-sport, its performance varies by activity.

-Nike’s sweet spot: high-intensity and running performance.
+Nike’s sweet spot: High-intensity and running performance.

 Nike is ideal if you care about:

-beginners, athletes, gym-goers, hybrid trainers, and runners.
+Perfect for: beginners, athletes, gym-goers, hybrid trainers, and runners.

 Skip Nike if you prioritize: